duck8823/danger-github_ext/README.md

 #### Methods

-`mergeable?` - Whether mergeable and mergeable status is clean
+`mergeable?` - Determine if pull request is mergeable and mergeable status is clean

-`labels` - Get labels
+`labels` - List labels for the pull request

-`add_labels` - add labels to pull request
+`add_labels` - Add labels to the pull request

+`add_label` - Add label with color to the pull request

-`remove_labels` - remove labels from pull request
+`remove_labels` - Remove labels from the pull request

-`statuses` - get current commit statuses
+`statuses` - List current statuses for the head commit

 `update_pr_title` - Update the title of the pull request